Back to The Church in Exile

 • the papacy will shine in its traditional splendor,

-• the of Christ will be manifested again through a true Vicar,
+• the of Christ will again be manifested through a true Vicar,

-• the of the Antichurch will collapse and vanish.
+• the of the antichurch will collapse and vanish.

-Pentecost always reveals the rightful Shepherd.
+Pentecost reveals the rightful shepherd.

-"And they went forth and preached everywhere" (Mk.
-16:20).
+The Gospel says: "And they went forth and preached everywhere."

 The , strengthened by fire, will: